owalshe/rest-service/README.md

-Requires Java and maven to be installed.
+Requires Java and Maven to be installed.

 Compile and run tests at root using "mvn clean install".